-- (1) Maximum demolition charge (surface) is 100 pounds (lbs).
-Maximum demolition charge in a steel-cutting bunker is two lbs. - (2) Maximum demolition charge (subsurface) for RG 33 is 150 lbs; Ranges 26, 36 and 38 is 200 except for the quarry and EOD operations, which cannot exceed 2,000 lbs without Range Operations approval. - (3) Demolition Effects Simulators (DES) charges will be IAW FM 3-34.214. - (4) Exceptions will be submitted to Range Operations with blast request. - (5) Charge limits may be reduced by Range Operations due to low cloud cover or other safety factors.
-Range Operations will inform the unit prior to issuing a blast window. - d.
-Blast Window Requests (request, open, close). - (1) Blast Requests will be submitted for DES, Urban Breach, and Demolitions. - (2) Blast requests will be forwarded to Range Operations no later than 2 weeks prior to the date training is to begin, and will include the following: matrix of explosives and firing devices, diagram, or sketch of blast, and risk management worksheet.
-See sample blast request at Appendix M. - (3) Before detonation, contact Range Operations and open the appropriate window for DES, urban breach, or demo.
+(1) Maximum demolition charge (surface) is 100 pounds (lbs).
+Maximum demolition charge in a steel-cutting bunker is two lbs.

+(2) Maximum demolition charge (subsurface) for RG 33 is 150 lbs; Ranges 26, 36 and 38 is 200 except for the quarry and EOD operations, which cannot exceed 2,000 lbs without Range Operations approval.

+(3) Demolition Effects Simulators (DES) charges will be IAW TM 3-34.82.

+(4) Exceptions will be submitted to Range Operations with blast request.

+(5) Charge limits may be reduced by Range Operations due to low cloud cover or other safety factors.
+Range Operations will inform the unit prior to issuing a blast window.

+d.
+Blast Window Requests (request, open, close).

+(1) Blast Requests will be submitted for DES, Urban Breach, and Demolitions.

+(2) Blast requests will be forwarded to Range Operations no later than 2 weeks prior to the date training is to begin and will include the following: matrix of explosives and firing devices, diagram, or sketch of blast, and risk management worksheet.
+Units will use sample blast request format in Appendix M. Units will send request by email to: <usarmy.leonardwood.id-training.other.usag-flw-dptms-range-ops@army.mil> to be processed.

+(3) Before detonation, contact Range Operations and open the appropriate window for DES, urban breach, or demo.
 While opening the appropriate window, notify Range Operations of the type and size of the charge, location, number of detonations, and the expected time of detonations.
 Reference the blast request submitted 2 weeks prior.
 Once notified, Range Operations will issue a blast window with time constraints to execute the detonation.
 Windows will vary based on amount of detonations.
-Units are responsible for notifying Range Operations upon completion of detonations. - (4) Urban Breech is a DEMO operation and will be treated with a ten minutes blast window and one shot per blast window.
-With the exception of the Urban Mobility Breacher's Course (UMBC) and Urban Breach being conduct on RG-33.
+Units are responsible for notifying Range Operations upon completion of detonations.

+(4) Urban Breech is a DEMO operation and will be treated with a ten minute blast window and one shot per blast window.
+With the exception of the Urban Mobility Breacher Course (UMBC) and Urban Breach being conduct on RG-33.
 The UMBC and Urban Breaching can open an Urban Breach window and conduct all of their shot before closing with Range Operations.
 Demolition will be managed and control by unit requesting ten minute blast window and a single shot being fired Demolition Effects Simulators (DES) will be managed and controlled the same way as convention demolitions are.
 Units will request a ten minute blast window through range operations.
-It is important to note that DES does not have a calculated standoff distance, the standoff is the same distance as the charge that is being simulated. - (5) Upon the completion of training, units will report all munitions expended by DODIC to Range Operations. - e.
-Explosive Urban Entry, FM 3-34.214, Chapter 7. - (1) Each breaching charge is designed and constructed to defeat a specific target.
+It is important to note that DES does not have a calculated standoff distance, the standoff is the same distance as the charge that is being simulated.

+(5) Upon the completion of training, units will report all munitions expended by DODIC to Range Operations.

+e.
+Explosive Urban Entry, TM 3-34.82, Chapter 7.

+(1) Each breaching charge is designed and constructed to defeat a specific target.
 Calculating the Net Explosive Weight (NEW) of the charge will allow the breacher to determine the safe distance for the assault team during detonation.
-Without this information, the breacher could place the assault team in a dangerous location. - (2) NEW equals the total lbs of explosives expressed in TNT equivalent.
-The formula is-

-$Qty \times Wt \times RE Factor = NEW$
+Without this information, the breacher could place the assault team in a dangerous location.

+(2) NEW equals the total lbs of explosives expressed in TNT equivalent.
+The formula is- Qty x Wt x RE Factor = NEW

-- (3) Construction of Urban Breach Simulated Charges. - (a) The construction of Urban Breach Simulated charges will be IAW materials list in FM 3-3.214; units will not deviate from this material list. - (b) Authorized Charge Types:
+(3) Construction of Urban Breach Simulated Charges.

+(a) The construction of Urban Breach Simulated charges will be IAW materials list in TM 3-3.82; units will not deviate from this material list.

+- (b) Authorized Charge Types:

-C Charge
+- Charge

-Detonating Cord Linear Charge
+- Detonating Cord Linear Charge

-Uli Knot Slider Charge
+- Uli Knot Slider Charge

-Water Impulse Charge
+- Water Impulse Charge

-Doughnut Charge
+- Doughnut/ Hockey puck Charge

-Rubber Strip Charge
+- Rubber Strip Charge

-Silhouette Charge
+- Silhouette Charge